 With a recorded history dating back 3400 years, Athens (also called Athenai) has many archaeological wonders worth visiting.

 Replete with temples, ancient ruins, and statues of deities, Athens is now a mix of modern buildings along with older architectural marvels.
-It was also just named one of the best holiday destinations to visit in 2021.

 Aside from the history and architecture the city is known for, there are many other fun things to do in Athens that most people miss…